Available now to buy/rent or to stream via Amazon Prime:

-They have no memory of this slime ball or the job he wants them to do, so they take his hard-earned cash and spend it on a lavish lifestyle.
+They have no memory of this encounter, so they take his hard-earned cash and spend it on a lavish lifestyle.
 The creepy Mr Martin suddenly starts following them and they begin to suspect they’re at the centre of something very, very sinister.

 When the police bash down their door and Mike is arrested on murder

 charges, it becomes apparent that they’re just bit-players in a much

 larger plot, and that they’ve become wrapped up in a lie that goes back a